 Non owner SR22 insurance is a special type of insurance that’s actually mandatory in some states, and it applies to drivers convicted of DWI or DUI and want to drive someone else’s car.
 When you’re convicted of a DUI, your legal right to drive your own car is suspended, but you can use this insurance to get back on the road, albeit not in your own vehicle.

-There are many companies that offer this online, and you can get free quotes here from our partner.
+There are many companies that offer this online, and you can get free quotes here from our recommended partners.
 However, you need to understand its limitations and how it works.

 What Does the Insurance Policy Cover?

 Non owner SR22 insurance only covers you for liability.
 For instance if you get involved in an accident, the insurance is going to pay for the expenses for the party that was hurt in the accident, including personal injury and damage.
 However, the insurance won’t cover you.
 With this you’ll get cover for the limit amounts bought, so the higher the limit, the more assurance you will receive in case of accidents.